-- You just need a website to list on offline advertising, like print and broadcast media or vehicles
+- You just need a simple site to list on offline advertising, like print and broadcast media or vehicles

-- You’re too busy to edit your own site, or just not keen to do so.
-Tiny mistakes in marketing copy can have lasting impacts, so it can be wise to have help with this
+- You’re too busy to edit your own site, or just not keen to do so

 Special Cases: One-Page Sites & Landing Pages

 One-Page Sites have a navigation menu that scrolls down to display screens of content instead of loading new pages.
 They present a limited amount of information, typically ending with a simple contact form.
-As these are really just small brochure sites presented in a novel way, they are priced as for brochure websites.
+Single-page websites are really just small brochure sites presented in a novel way.

 Landing Pages are highly-focused one-page sites with no navigation menu.
 They present a specific offer with a single, clear “Call To Action”.
 Most offer freebies as “lead magnets”, in return for newsletter sign-ups.